 Next stop after Hallstattsee was Gosau, our base for the next few says.

-A local setting in Baa-Alm
+A local setting in Baa-Alm where we had lunch.

 The hairs on the hat come from the goatee of a local mountain antelope.